I recently received an email from a reader, bemoaning the brown spots on her face, asking my advice on ways to treat them.

 Ammunition.
 The best prevention is to wear an SPF 30 broad-spectrum sunscreen every single day of your life, rain or shine (Italics mine... a lesson I wish I’d taken to heart many years back!)
 I prefer one with a high concentration of zinc oxide.
 You can treat them with hydroquinone, azelaic acid or even retinol.
 Try Obagi Sun Shield Broad Spectrum Matte.

 Splendiferous.
 Probably the most effective way to treat brown spots is with a laser.
+The process of laser skin resurfacing has proved effective in dealing with skin texture, tone and coloration without the need for any invasive procedures.

 Going, going, gone.
 If you have just a few spots, you can use a spot laser like Accutip.
 Each spot could take one to two treatments.